Aleš Hrdlička: European hypothesis

 Hrdlička was interested in the origin of human beings.
 He was a critic of hominid evolution as well as the Asia hypothesis, as he claimed there was little evidence to go on for those theories.
 He dismissed finds such as the Ramapithecus which were labeled as hominids by most scientists, instead believing that they were nothing more than fossil apes, unrelated to human ancestry.

 In a lecture on "The Origin of Man", delivered for the American Association for the Advancement of Science, at Cincinnati, Ohio, Hrdlička said that the cradle of man is not in Central Asia but in Central Europe, as Europe is the earliest known location where human skeletal remains have been found.

 Hrdlička was almost alone in his views.
-The European hypothesis fell into decline and is now considered an obsolete scientific theory which has been replaced by the Multiregional hypothesis and the Out of Africa hypothesis.
+The European hypothesis fell into decline and is now considered an obsolete scientific theory which has been replaced by the Out of Africa hypothesis.

 Controversy and criticism

 In the early 1900s, Hrdlička became the chief advocate of the scholarly opinion that man had not lived in the Americas for longer than 3,000 years.
 Hrdlička and others made it "virtually taboo" for any anthropologist "desirous of a successful career" to advocate a deep antiquity for inhabitants of the Americas.
 The findings at the Folsom site in New Mexico eventually overturned that archaeological orthodoxy.

 More recently, Hrdlička's methods have come under scrutiny and criticism with regard to his treatment of Native American remains.
 An AP newswire article, "Mexico Indian Remains Returned From NY Museum For Burial" from November 17, 2009, recounted his study of Mexico's tribal races, including the beheading of still-decomposing victims of a massacre of Yaqui Indians and removing the flesh from the skulls as part of these studies.
 He also threw out the corpse of an infant that was found in a cradleboard but forwarded this artifact along with the skulls and other remains to New York's American Museum of Natural History.
 While these practices are not inconsistent with other ethnographers and human origin researchers of that era, the moral and ethical ramifications of these research practices continues to be debated today.
 His work has also been linked to the development of American eugenics laws.
 In 1926, he was an advisory member of the American Eugenics Society.